yuki24/rambulance/README.md

 ### Simple and Safe

 Rambulance's exceptions app is simple, skinny and well-tested.
-It  inherits `ActionController::Base`, so it works fine even if your `ApplicationController` has an issue.
+It  inherits from `ActionController::Base`, so it works fine even if your `ApplicationController` has an issue.

 ### Flexible

-You have full control of what error page to display for a specific exception.
+You have full control of showing a specific error page for a specific exception.
 It can also render json responses.
 It even provides a way to create a custom exceptions app.

 ### Easy installation and development